 This was one important factor in my continuing to play guitar for the long haul.

 It’s Simple to Produce a Good Sound from the Guitar and Difficult to Produce a Good Sound from the Violin

 The first day I picked up a guitar and played it, it sounded great.

-I looked up a chord chart, put my fingers in the right places, pressed down hard enough on the strings (thanks to my violin training), strummed the chord, and it sounded just as good as if the greatest guitarist in the world strummed that same chord.
+I looked up a chord chart, put my fingers in the right places, pressed down hard enough on the strings (thanks in part to my violin training), strummed the chord, and it sounded as good as if the greatest guitarist in the world strummed that same chord.

-This is the beauty of an instruments with frets.
+This is the beauty of instruments with frets.